omicscode/omicscode/README.md

 2025: Human Genomics 🧬and Bio-software, Mobile Bio-software 🧬

 🧬 Language stack: I am very specific and oritented toward taking typed languages over the others.
 My language stack has been dominated by the typed languages and you can find below:
-Software Development: C++(Cropped 2021) and started RUST.
+Software Development: C++ (2010-2021) and started RUST.
-Web Development: Only Typescript and React.
+Web Development: Typescript and React.
 Bioinformatics Data Analysis: Python, R and Julia.
 Mobile Development: ReactNative and Expo.